 Secondly, there’s this type of people who will get angry and then howl anything nasty that pops up in their head to make you feel bad.
 And if they’re muscled than you, then you’ll inevitably be receiving a number of punches to teach you some manners.
 They are the kind that doesn’t believe in the power of saving.
 As a result, they’ll be like ‘if I can make you pay now, why later?”

 From the illustrations, the difference between these two types of people is that one group has an easy way of expressing anger, while the other group has a tendency to “hold back” what should be let out; lest it blows out to cause greater damage.
 To stay safe, it’s recommended that you air your anger out to the concerned party clearly and directly every time you’re mad at someone.
 But most importantly, do it after you’re convinced that you’ve completely calmed down and you’re incapable of harming anyone, as well.

 (3) Whenever you’re angry, use the first persona when talking

 To stay out of trouble or avoid such a terrible situation, it’s worthwhile to learn how to use “I” in every statement you make each time you’re mad at someone.
+This is helpful in every anger management situation.
 For example, “I’m really upset that you left without uttering a word.”
 Or, “I’m really mad at you for stealing from me.”
 The good part is that by doing this, you’ll be sounding more polite, which may in turn help to ice the heat between the two of you.

 (4) Practice relaxation skills